GmzJy101010000/GraduationProject/README.md

 # GraduationProject
 the project for graduation,completed on 2016/05/16

-a data management system based on java awt,swing.
+a data management system based on java awt,swing,sql server ,mysql.